babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 - We will use the `CODEOWNERS` file to make GitHub always assign a special GitHub team (called the proxy team in Pull Assigner's parlance) to all our Pull Requests
 - That special GitHub team will in fact be managed by Pull Assigners, which will detect when that team is added as a reviewer
 - Pull Assigner will then pick N reviewers from a GitHub team listing all possible reviewers, then unassign the "proxy team"
-- Optionally, we could also require each PR of a repository to always have an approval from a subset of people (the ones owning the responsibility of the code)
+- Optionally, we could also require each PR of a repository to always have an approval from a subset of people (the ones owning the responsibility of the code) – like we did for our bots repository owned by the Developer Experience squad

 ## Configure GitHub Teams